CreeperI/stray-vivify/README.md

 Sometimes you may find errors in the building process (not during vue-tsc), you can retry it in command line with administrator privilege.
 (I haven't met other situations, but this can solve most of the problems.)

-## About copyright
-Well, this is a open source project, I hope your forks or PRs to make this project better and *vivid*(?).

-Though, my coding skill is sadly bad, hope you wont be annoyed when refracting some of the codes.

-I still have only one requirement:

-You can add anything in anywhere of the Credit (or translates the session title), but plz dont change the existing contents.

-For my friends...